January Mug Rug

 We will begin by warping the loom as follows, with a 1.5 yard warp:

-Don’t forget to leave enough yarn for the hem stitching as discussed in the Welcome Sheet.
+Remember to leave enough yarn for hem stitching, as outlined in the Welcome Sheet.

-Bring the yarn back through the next shed and down through the bottom of the weaving about 2” in from the edge.
-Trim the yarn leaving a tail about 2” long.
-Next, begin weaving with the light blue (the next in our color line up).
-Overlap the dark blue by about 1” and pull the tail to the rear as well.
-You can pull all the ends to the front if you prefer, but I find them distracting.
+Next, switch to the light blue—the next color in the sequence.
+Overlap the dark blue by about 1” and pull the tail toward the back as well.
+(You can bring all the tails to the front if you prefer, but I find that visually distracting.)

-In order to avoid a build up from the overlapping yarns, the end of the light blue yarn tail will end a bit more to the left of where the dark blue ended.
+To prevent any bulk from the overlapping yarns, position the end of the light blue tail slightly to the left of where the dark blue tail finished.

 Next, the white will overlap the light blue, just as we did previously with the dark blue.

-Some people prefer to keep all of the changes at the edges (alternating from side to side).
-I found that with a lot of changes like we have here, with a thicker yarn in particular, the weft can become uneven.
-Moving them around seems to work best for this project.
+Some weavers prefer to keep all color changes at the edges, alternating from one side to the other.
+I’ve found that with frequent color changes—especially using thicker yarn—the weft can become uneven.
+Shifting the overlaps along the width of the piece tends to work best for this project.

-On the final pass of the dark blue, you will only have 3 passes at the edge where there is no overlap of a new yarn.
-Cut the yarn leaving enough length to complete the hem stitching.
+On the final pass of the dark blue, you’ll only have three passes at the edge without overlapping a new yarn.
+Cut the yarn, leaving enough length for the hem stitching.

-Weave all 4 Mug Rugs, separating each as described in the Welcome Sheet.
-The recommendations for wet finishing your project can also be found in the Welcome Sheet.
+Complete all four Mug Rugs, separating them as explained in the Welcome Sheet.
+Recommendations for wet finishingyour project are also included there.

-I hope this has given you confidence in changing your weft colors.
+I hope this has helped you feel more confident with changing your weft colors.

-You may have noticed that this is exactly the same technique as used when adding more of the same color when the shuttle runs out.
+You may also notice that this technique is essentially the same as what you use when adding more of the same color after your shuttle runs out.